adsamardeep/Google-Play-Store/README.md

-# Google Play Store Projec
+# Google Play Store Project
 ## DESCRIPTION

 ### Objective: Make a model to predict the app rating, with other information about the app provided.